63 Best Books on Java

 4."Advance Java Technology, (As per syllabus of GTU)" by M T Savaliya

-“Advance Java Technology, (As per syllabus of GTU)” Book Review: The book provides information about the concepts of Java technology with the help of examples.
-It gives details of swing, Java Database Connectivity (JDBC), network programming and Remote Method Invocation (RMI).
-The book also discusses naming service, serialisation, internationalisation, servlets, Java Server Pages (JSP) and Javaserver Pages Standard Tag Library (JSTL).
+“Advance Java Technology, (As per syllabus of GTU)” Book Review: This book explains Java technology in an easy-to-understand way using examples.
+It covers important topics like swing, Java Database Connectivity (JDBC), network programming, and Remote Method Invocation (RMI).
+The book also talks about naming service, serialization, internationalization, servlets, Java Server Pages (JSP), and Javaserver Pages Standard Tag Library (JSTL).
+Overall, it’s a comprehensive guide for anyone studying Java technology according to the GTU syllabus.

 5."Java Programming Advance Topics" by Wigglesworth and Wandra